 Our early instincts on people might generally be good.
 But they are never always accurate, right?
 Most of us instinctively know that so, to varying degrees, we hold some things back while establishing not only a deeper level of trust but one that takes into account the personality and qualities of the individual.
 And we do that by, often subconsciously, testing people in different scenarios and collating data on how they respond to different circumstances.

 Establishing healthy, long term business relationships should involve taking the same approach.
 If possible, start working with a new IT outsourcing partner on smaller, less business critical projects.
 Speaking from the point of view of an IT outsourcer, that’s just as important on the other end of the relationship.
 Both sides get a feel for each other, pluses and minuses (there are always both).
 Based on that, both sides then have a much clearer idea of how to tweak things, and what to have in mind, and discuss, for future, potentially bigger projects.

 When people, and organisations, know what to expect of each other in different scenarios, they are ready to put in a lot more.
-The water temperature has already been tested with a foot.
+The water temperature has already been tested.
 We still have to look out for rocks under the water, but can otherwise happily jump in.

 If you’ve read this whole post, you’ll have reached this point with one of two broad-brush thoughts:

 “That’s a lot of fluffy nonsense” or “that makes sense”.

 If the former, we’re probably not the IT outsourcing partner for you.
 And that is absolutely fine.
 We are not natural friends and allies with everyone we meet as individuals.
 But everyone finds their natural friends and allies.
 Business relationships are no different.
 An organisation that’s not a great fit for us, will fit like a glove for someone else.